 - d.
-There are requirements covered by the safeguarding guidance issued by the House of Bishops included within the new Safer Recruitment and People Management guidance (2021), available at https://www.churchofengland.org/safeguarding/safeguarding-e-manual/safer-recruitment-and-people-management-guidance. - e.
-Incumbents must consult with the Diocesan Safeguarding Team on the following issues: - concerns or allegations relating to church officers (clergy, commissioned, licensed and affirmed ministers including Southwark Pastoral Auxiliaries and Readers, paid and voluntary children's, youth and adults' workers, Churchwardens, etc) - inclusion in the congregation of those who are known to pose risk to others. - f.
+There are requirements covered by the safeguarding guidance issued by the House of Bishops included within the new Safer Recruitment and People Management guidance (2021), available at churchofengland.org/safeguarding/safeguarding-e-manual/safer-recruitment-and-people-management-guidance - e.
+Everyone holding any pastoral role within the Church, including anyone holding Bishop's licence, should complete The Raising Awareness of Domestic Abuse online course, accessible via the safeguardingtraining.cofeportal.org - f.
+Incumbents must consult with the Diocesan Safeguarding Team on the following issues: - concerns or allegations relating to church officers (clergy, commissioned, licensed and affirmed ministers including Southwark Pastoral Auxiliaries and Readers, paid and voluntary children's, youth and adults' workers, Churchwardens, etc) - inclusion in the congregation of those who are known to pose risk to others. - g.
 Legislation is now in place requiring clergy (and Readers), licensed lay workers/ministers, Churchwardens and members of PCCs to undergo safeguarding training.
-Training requirements for all clergy and church officers are set out, in line with national requirements, at: southwark. anglican.org/safeguarding/safeguarding-training-events - g.
-There is a distinct safeguarding site on the Diocesan website at: southwark.anglican.org/ safeguarding h.
+Training requirements for all clergy and church officers are set out, in line with national requirements, at: southwark.anglican.org/safeguarding/training - h.
+There is a distinct safeguarding site on the Diocesan website at: southwark.anglican.org/ safeguarding i.
 Legislation has been updated and Position of Trust Offences now includes faith settings.
 The Sexual Offences Act 2003 now includes a new section 22A which expands "Position of Trust" offences to include anyone who is coaching, teaching, training, supervising or instructing in a sport or a religion.
-Further information can be found here: https://www.churchofengland.org/safeguarding/safeguarding-news-releases/position-trust-offences-now-include-faith-settings i.
+Further information can be found here: churchofengland.org/safeguarding/ safeguarding-news-releases/position-trust-offences-now-include-faith-settings j.
 The National Register of Clergy is a publicly available record of all incumbent clergy and those who have a licence or the Bishop's permission to officiate.
-It is found at www.churchofengland.org/about/national-register-clergy
+It is found at churchofengland.org/about/national-register-clergy